-We’re changing how we generate power to better protect the environment and meet changing regulatory requirements.
+We’re changing the way we generate power to better protect the environment and move towards a cleaner energy future.

-We’re working to reduce our greenhouse gas emissions by at least 50% from 2005 levels by 2030.
-Going even further, we’re working towards net zero GHG emissions by 2050.
+We’re committed to reducing our GHG emissions by at least 50% from 2005 levels by 2030.
+Going even further, we’re working towards a future of net zero GHG emissions.

 Why Reducing Emissions Matters

-Emissions, including those from the generation of power, can have important impacts to:
+Emissions, including those from the generation of power, can impact:

 - natural resources